Alex Kirilloff Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.30 team ERA ranks 17th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.24).

-- Orioles pitchers combine to allow 99 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Orioles pitchers combine to rank 20th in baseball in home runs allowed (106 total, 1.2 per game).

-- Irvin (1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.
+- Irvin makes the start for the Orioles, his eighth of the season.
+He is 1-3 with a 6.32 ERA and 28 strikeouts through 31 1/3 innings pitched.

-- The left-hander last pitched on Monday against the Cincinnati Reds, when he threw three innings, allowing one earned run while giving up three hits.
+- His most recent appearance came on Sunday against the Minnesota Twins, when the lefty tossed five innings, surrendering one earned run while giving up six hits.

-- The 29-year-old has an ERA of 7.18, with 9.2 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .309 against him.
+- The 29-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.